JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 3: MERN STACK IMPLEMENTATION/Project-3.md

 ## FRONTEND CREATION <br/>

 * __Create the React application.__ <br/>
-*Cerate React app sets up an assortment of basic web app elements; commands to test, build, and serve your app.* <br/>
+*Create React app sets up an assortment of basic web app elements; commands to test, build, and serve your app.* <br/>
+*In the create command below `client` is the name of the application* <br/>
 `npx create-react-app client` <br/>
 ![Create React App](./images/create-react-app-2.PNG)